adrian-perez121/aceit/CONTRIBUTING.md

 frontend directories
 + To check if there are any problems with your code run `npm run lint`.
 This command will work with both the backend and frontend directories

+## Finishing Up
+- When you are done coding for the day, run the following command: `docker compose --profile dev down --volumes`.